-Outpatient treatment sometimes referred to as OP, is an addiction program service setting that doesn’t require the patient to check into the facility.
-It is also considered a step down from Intensive Outpatient treatment.
-This level of care involves all aspects of Intensive Outpatient, with the difference being frequency and duration.
+Outpatient treatment, sometimes referred to as OP, is an addiction program that doesn’t require you to check into a treatment facility.
+It’s considered a step down from intensive outpatient treatment.
+This level of care involves all aspects of an intensive outpatient program; the difference is less frequent treatment sessions that are shorter in duration.

 Outpatient programs have a great track record of helping people learn to manage their addictions.
 And these programs come with some benefits inpatient programs can’t provide.
 When compared to an inpatient service setting, an outpatient program offers: